hungptit/code-coverage-demo/README.md

-# How to support code coverage report in your CMake C++ project
+# How to generate the code coverage report for your CMake C++ projects

 ## What is code coverage? ##